-Of course, if the depression ends then inflation could become a problem again.
-If the United States were to experience a strong unexpected spurt of growth sustained over a year or so, pushing unemployment down below 3%, growth above 3%, inflation could rise appreciably.
+Of course, if the depression ends of its own accord then inflation could become a problem again.
+If the United States were to experience a strong unexpected spurt of growth sustained over a year or so, pushing unemployment significantly down and growth significantly up, inflation could rise appreciably.
 The Federal Reserve would have to quickly taper both its unconventional policies and probably begin to raise rates.
 Of course, that is rather unlikely in the present depressionary environment.
 But certainly, it is a small possibility.
 That would be the time for the Federal Reserve to start to worry about inflation.
 A strong negative energy shock — like the one experienced by the UK in 2010 and 2011 — could push inflation higher too, yet that would be a transitory factor in the context of the wider depressionary environment, and would most likely fall back of its own accord.

 If the Fed was engaging in actual helicopter drops — the most direct transmission mechanism possible — there would likely be a stronger inflationary response than that which we have seen thus far.
 Yet ultimately, this might prove desirable.
 After all, if the private sectors of the entire Western world have a very large nominal debt load which they are struggling to deleverage, some stronger inflation would certainly begin to minimise that.
 Yes, that is redistribution from lender to borrower.
 No, creditors will not be happy about this.
 But in the end, creditors may find it easier to take an inflationary haircut than face twenty years of depressionary deleveraging as Japan has done.
 Although the West certainly does not have the same demographic troubles as Japan, such an outcome is possible unless people — governments, entrepreneurs, individuals, society — decide that unemployment and a lack of demand in the economy must be tackled, and do something about it.
 Then can we confidently expect to climb out of the lip of the deleveraging trap.